Updated: Jun 22, 2021

-Structural integrity is the ability of a tangible object to handle the stress of a load, allowing it to perform its normal function and—in the event of excessive stress—avoid catastrophic failure (Sean Kane, Structural Engineer).
+Like a bridge requires structural integrity, integrity in business ethics is essential to build a foundation of trust between client and customer.
 Organizational structures should be engineered to this same quality of function, where load and excessive stress don’t result in catastrophic failures.
 Organizational structural engineering begins in an organization’s foundational values.
 These values should be consistently evident in its business model, relationships with stakeholders, and product and service offerings.
 Just as each component of a structure contributes to its overall integrity, the personal integrity of each member strengthens and safeguards an organization.

 Integrity is not just valued because it is viewed as a moral obligation—it makes good business sense.
 Acting and focusing others on an ethical code of conduct is a long-term investment in the relationships required to help a business succeed.
 Internally, a culture of trust promotes collaboration and teamwork, while minimizing negative conflict.
 A 2010 study by the Corporate Executive Board determined that companies who encouraged open communication and honest feedback from their employees delivered a 10-year total shareholder return that was 270% greater than their competitors.
 Externally, a reputation for integrity leads to trust, which influences others to engage in business with the organization over others.

-Global businesses that care about doing the right thing, the right way avoid issues with public perception and even the law, as demonstrated by the unfortunate demise of Arthur Andersen LLP.
+Global businesses that recognize the importance of integrity in business avoid issues with public perception and even the law, as demonstrated by the unfortunate demise of Arthur Andersen LLP.
 The public accounting firm had it made—it was one of the “big 5” in the top tier of the accounting world—when it lost everything because of some smudged morals.
 On June 15, 2002, Andersen was convicted of obstruction of justice for shredding documents related to the Enron scandal.
-Many felt that Andersen had failed to do their job in the first place because they had approved Enron’s financials—deceptive accounting practices included.
-Although the company fired the partner who gave the order to destroy the documents, the damage had already been done; the jury sentencing (later overturned by the Supreme Court) served as their death sentence.
-Reputation ruined, the firm’s clients fled, and Arthur Andersen “[shrank] from 28,000 employees to just 200” (National Public Radio).
+Many felt that Andersen had failed to do its job in the first place because it had approved Enron’s financials—deceptive accounting practices included.
+Although the company fired the partner who gave the order to destroy the documents, the damage had already been done: the jury sentencing (later overturned by the Supreme Court) served as its death sentence.
+Reputation ruined, the firm’s clients fled, and Andersen “[shrank] from 28,000 employees to just 200” (National Public Radio).
 The sad tale of Arthur Andersen can and should serve as a warning to all businesses: integrity in business is not an option; it’s a necessity for long-term survival.

-I execute actions will proper due care, so that I achieve quality results; if there is an urgent need for haste in the event of emergency, I will prioritize speed over quality.
+I execute actions with proper due care, so that I achieve quality results; if there is an urgent need for haste in the event of an emergency, I will prioritize speed over quality.

 The popular phrase, “business is business,” attempts to exclude business transactions from the ethical decision-making process.
 Perhaps members of this paradigm believe that because they can get away with dishonesty and are not directly prevented from doing so, they are entitled to manipulate the system in search of short-term profits.
 But what if everyone behaved this way?
 No one would be willing to enter into a deal because they would expect to be swindled.
-And what if only a handful of entities behaved opportunistically?
-They would quickly be blackballed and badmouthed by those they take advantage of—and everyone who hears about it.
-Honesty is critical to facilitating any long-term business interaction.
+And what if only a handful of entities behave opportunistically?
+They would quickly be blackballed and bad mouthed by those they take advantage of—and everyone who hears about it.
+Honesty in business is critical to facilitating any long-term interaction.

-Reciprocity is all about cultivating that collaborative environment.
+Reciprocity in business is all about cultivating a collaborative environment.
 The world operates on relationships, and it is the expectation that each party will honor the requirements of the other which encourages two entities to enter into a transaction.
 “The golden rule” tells people to treat others the way they would like to be treated.
 For example, companies who are honest and generous in their relationships with vendors may experience reciprocity in business as they find their suppliers to be more flexible when it comes to accommodations like a delayed payment or rushed order.
 Loyalty to a vendor when they need the favor returned may even be rewarded with discounts or incentives.

 A moral manager brings their integrity into the workplace, influences others to do the same, and facilitates bringing those value systems together in how the organization operates.
 This can be challenging in a global environment where personal belief systems differ more drastically, but managers who encourage an open discussion of values can raise awareness of the cultural disparities their team will encounter.
 In order to align individuals more fully with the organization, ensure that each team member is aware of the company’s mission statement and their personal role in achieving it.